About the Vineyard

 5 things to know

-We have four services in two locations: English-language services 9:00am and 11:00am in Evanston, and 10:00am in Chicago (The Neighborhood Campus), plus a Spanish-language service (La Viña at 11:00am in Evanston)
+We have four services in two locations: English-language services 9:00am and 11:00am in Evanston, and 10:00am in Chicago (The Neighborhood Campus), plus a Spanish-language service (La Viña at 11:00am in Evanston) [Please see above for our services during COVID-19]

 Our Evanston Campus is at 2495 Howard Street, Evanston, IL 60202.
 We’re a large building behind the Jewel at Howard & Kedzie.
 Our Neighborhood Campus meets at Budlong Elementary School, 2701 W. Foster Avenue, Chicago, IL 60625.

 Our services last 90 minutes, including 40 minutes of contemporary worship (with traditional and gospel hymns mixed in), communion every week, and a 30-minute Biblical message.
 We always have time for prayer afterwards.
+[Please note that our online services are 60 minutes long and include singing, a message, a time of prayer and thanksgivings and an option for 1-1 prayer in a private chatroom.]

 Contact us and someone will be there to personally meet you and give you a tour when you come!